cocos/cocos-docs/en/cocos-service/sdkhub-plugins/sdkhub-hms.md

 | Parameter name | Fill in requirements | Description |
 | :--- | :--- | :--- |
 | position | 0 |
 Position for displaying the game greeting and achievement unlocking pop-ups on the screen.
-Currently, the pop-ups are displayed only at the top of the screen.<br>Pass any integer for the parameter.<br> |
+Currently, the pop-ups are displayed only at the top of the screen.<br>Pass any integer for the parameter. |

 **Example**：